Winter Is over

 Snow is melting, snow is falling,

-snow is melting, crystals are transforming.
+Snow is changing, crystals are transforming.

 Snow is cold, oh starry night.